reimhult/reimhult.github.io/_posts/2020-05-12-housing-price-trend-visualization-part-1.markdown

 date:   2020-05-12 14:36:00 +0200
 categories: postgis sql osm openstreetmap qgis saga
 ---
 So let's have a look at the data!
-All property sales are stored as a row in a PostGIS enabled Postgresql database table.
+All property sales are stored as a row in a PostGIS enabled PostgreSQL database table.
 For every sale, there is information about e.g. the property type (villa, apartment, plot of land etc), the number of rooms, the sales date and price.
-And of course, since this will eventually be about geo-spatial analysis, the location is available as a PostGIS geometry datatype.
+And of course, since this will eventually be about geospatial analysis, the location is available as a PostGIS geometry datatype.

-One example of a table entry of a house sale is shown below:
+An example of a table entry of a house sale is shown below:

 | Column | SQL table column name | Value |
 |---|---|